 Daily specials run the gamut from taco salad made with the Market’s fresh ground beef to grilled shrimp and arugula salads.
 Dine in the café or outside on the porch, or get your order to go and have lunch at the beach or your favorite al fresco dining spot on the island.If you’re interested in sweet treats, the kitchen bakes fresh pastries – brownies, turnovers and cookies – daily.
 The Café has an ice cream window where you can get cones, cups and shakes and enjoy them under the shady live oaks.
 The Café also features a Port City Java coffee bar, offering a full selection of hot and cold coffee beverages.

-Count the boats as they come and go, watch the sun set or just wait for the next ferry to arrive while you dive into breakfast, lunch or dinner at MoJo’s on the Harbor.
+Count the boats as they come and go, watch the sun set or just wait for the next ferry to arrive while you enjoy delicious food and beverages at Mojo’s on the Harbor.

 The Bald Head Island Club offers several dining options, from the ultra-casual Pelicatessen located poolside, to the relaxed, pub-style Palms dining room to the Grille and Grille Terrace, the Club’s primary dining venue.
 Full or temporary membership in the Bald Head Island Club is required to dine.
 The Pelicatessen – known to regulars as the Peli – serves up breakfast, lunch and dinner seven days a week.
 Located beside the pool, they’re the lunch spot of choice for swimmers as their menu of sandwiches, pizzas, salads and kid-friendly items like grilled cheese sandwiches, PB&J, and chicken tenders makes it easy to grab a bite and head back into the water.
 Pizzas at the Peli are not to be missed.
 Best of all, they’re open late, so your cravings don’t have to go unanswered.
 While you’re there, cool off with a sweet ice cream treat.
 The Peli serves scoops, shakes, floats and a selection of toppings, and even sells ice cream by the pint or quart.
 Sweeping views of the croquet greenswards and holes No. 10 and No. 18 give the Palms a unique, and stunning, view of the Bald Head Island Club’s grounds.
 A full bar and pub-style menu make it the ideal spot to relax after a round of golf.